matormentor/computational-finance-project/README.md

 (run from the project directory).

 Checkstyle will report style issues of you code.
 If you like to clean up the formatting, you may use *Source -> Clean up...* in Eclipse.

-## Working in Eclipse

-Import this git repository into Eclipse and start working.

-- Click on the link to your repository (the link starts with qntlb/computational-finance… )
-- Click on “Clone or download” and copy the URL to your clipboard.
-- Go to Eclipse and select File -> Import -> Git -> Projects from Git.
-- Select “Clone URI” and paste the GitHub URL from step 2.
-- Select “master”, then Next -> Next
-- In the Wizard for Project Import select “Import existing Eclipse projects”, then Next -> Finish